Table of Contents[Hide][Show]

 The writer was hosted.

-When my daughter decided to go to college near the Twin Cities, my husband and I were excited to explore Minneapolis (and Saint Paul) and the burgeoning food and drink scene.
-Now that’s she graduated and moved on, we were missing this wonderful place.
+My daughter went to college near the Twin Cities and now that she’s graduated and moved on, my husband and I have been missing this wonderful place and the burgeoning food and drink scene.
 So when I was offered a chance to spend a few days in Minneapolis, I jumped at the chance.
+Here’s a list of my favorite Minneapolis restaurants and bars for couples and families.

 Best Minneapolis Restaurants for Families